SORRY! REGISTRATION HAS BEEN CLOSED. BUT, EVERYONE IS WELCOME TO OUR (FREE) LIVE VIEWING PARTY ON THE VRIJTHOF SQUARE (SEE SIDE EVENTS)

-The event will be co-moderated by POLITICO, the leading European publication for EU influencers, to ensure an extensive reach with the widest possible audience.
+On this occasion, the organizers have invited POLITICO, the leading European publication for EU influencers, to ensure an extensive reach to the widest possible audience.

 The organisers have invited all the European political parties who have formally designated or intend to designate a candidate for the post of President of the European Commission to take part in the debate.
 The sole condition for a candidate to participate is that she or he accepts to speak in English.